| |

 trapped by their own phantasies, fictions & hallucinations.
 Conceptually

-grasping why there are no self-powered entities, eroding the ontological
+grasping why there are no self-powered entities, eroding the reifying

 mind, leads to directy experiencing the emptiness of functional,